koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

     - reusable
 - View is just a function
     - `👀 = View(State)`
+    - React components are basically just idempotent functions
+    - Describing your UI at any point in time, just like a server-rendered app

 ----------------------

 # But....

 Do you create an entire view each updates...?

+You have to keep track of scroll position and focus management and so on.

 ----------------------